tldr-pages/tldr/pages/common/clang++.md

 `clang++ {{path/to/source.cpp}} -Wall -o {{path/to/output_executable}}`

-- Choose a language standard to compile for:
+- Choose a language standard to compile with:

 `clang++ {{path/to/source.cpp}} -std={{c++20}} -o {{path/to/output_executable}}`